JackEdTaylor/expra-wise24/lecture/general/reading.md

 * Montefinese,  M., Gregori, L., Ravelli, A. A., Varvara, R., & Radicioni, D. P. (2023).
 CONcreTEXT norms: Concreteness ratings for Italian and English words in context. *PLOS ONE*, *18*(10), e0293031. https://doi.org/10.1371/journal.pone.0293031

 ### Group B

+* Flynn, D., van Schaik, P., & van Wersch, A. (2004).
+A comparison of multi-item Likert and visual analogue scales for the assessment of transactionally defined coping function. *European Journal of Psychological Assessment*, *20*, 49–58. https://doi.org/10.3758/s13428-018-1041-8

 * Lozano, L. M., García-Cueto, E., & Muñiz, J. (2008).
 Effect of the number of response categories on the reliability and validity of rating scales. *Methodology*, *4*(2). https://doi.org/10.1027/1614-2241.4.2.73